Skip to main content

 The college has some limited funds to help undergraduate Modern Languages students who are studying overseas on their compulsory year abroad:

-Gili Bursary for Catalan Studies
+Gili Grant for Catalan Studies

-Denys Dyer Bursary & Chris Wood Scholarship
+Denys Dyer Grant (Germany) & Chris Wood Grant (France)

 In addition to these college funds, the Modern Languages Faculty is able to provide some support to students on their year abroad in the form of the Year Abroad Grant and the Year Abroad Travel Hardship Fund.
-More information about these funds and application forms can be found via their WebLearn site.
+More information about these funds and application forms can be found via their Canvas site.

 Prizes for excellent academic work